Mollayo/TaskerGMail/README.md

 - Only one GMail account can be used at a time.
 - Not possible to send files in attachment.
 - Can only send mails.

+In order to use this plugin, you need to create a client ID.
+This should be done by enabling the GMail API and creating the credentials using your account with https://console.developers.google.com/.